sschepis/ai-resonator/README.md

 - **Quantum-Like Properties**: Exhibits entropy stabilization, attractor states, and harmonic oscillator correlations similar to quantum systems.

 - **Quantum Semantic Formalism**: Implements a mathematical framework for quantum semantics with prime-based Hilbert space, resonance operators, and semantic field dynamics.
-Recently updated with improved basis transformations, LLM response handling, and deeper integration of the consciousness-first paradigm.
+Recently updated with improved basis transformations, LLM response handling, deeper integration of the consciousness-first paradigm, and an archetype slider for balancing between universal feeling and specific observation.

 - **Multi-Perspective Integration**: Generates insights by integrating analytical, creative, ethical, pragmatic, and emotional perspectives.